HelmutQualtinger/Primes/README.md

 # Why Python is a bad computing language

-In the present repository, I have free versions of the same algoithm finding the primes among the first 10 million integers.
+In the present repository, I have three versions of the same algoithm finding the primes among the first 10 million integers.
 In C, in Python and in Tcl my all time favourite not just because of the Tk GUIs which can be used